Pj238icode/Sweet-Shop-Frontend/README.md

 Claude
 How I Used AI
 ```
-I used ChatGPT as a development assistant to:
+I used Claude as a development assistant to:

 Design Axios interceptors for token refresh